OwnStak/ownstak-cli/README.md

-# @ownstak/cli
+# OwnStak CLI

-The **@ownstak/cli** is an useful tool that allows users to build, deploy, and manage their projects on the Ownstak platform.
+The **OwnStak CLI** is an useful tool that allows users to build, deploy, and manage their projects on the Ownstak platform.
 With a focus on simplicity and efficiency, this CLI provides a seamless experience for developers.

 ## Requirements